Policies for Using HTC Submit Servers

 Recently created CHTC accounts will use our submit server submit1.chtc.wisc.edu.
 Accounts older than March 2021 may be on either submit1.chtc.wisc.edu or submit2.chtc.wisc.edu.
 Access to other submit servers is granted for specific purposes and will have been indicated to you by CHTC staff.

-When your CHTC account is active, you can connect to one of our submit servers with an SSH connection ("Putty" for Windows, putty.org; "Terminal" for Linux/Max).
+Once your account is active, you can connect to your designated submit server with an SSH connection ("Putty" for Windows, putty.org; "Terminal" for Linux/Max).
 Note, however, that our submit servers only accept connections from campus networks.
 Off-campus connections have been disabled for security purposes.
 If you need to connect from off campus, you can first SSH to a computer in your department, and then SSH to our submit server.
 You may also be able to use a Virtual Private Network (VPN) to join the campus network when working off-campus.
 DoIT provides information on using a VPN.

 For more detailed information on connecting to CHTC services, both logging in and transferring files, see our Connecting to CHTC guide.